ni/nimi-python/docs/nidcpower/class.rst

+        .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

-        .. note:: This property is not supported on all devices.
+            This property is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Properties by Device.
 Devices that do not support this property behave as if this property were set to :py:data:`~nidcpower.PowerAllocationMode.DISABLED`.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.